Welcome to my Concept 2 RowErg review.

 I don’t think the handle is too hard, but if you aren’t used to gripping things on a regular basis you will have to give your hands a few weeks to adjust.

-The footrests are flexible and have a unique design that allows the rower to get their “shins vertical” even if they don’t have flexible ankles.
+The machine comes with adjustable footrests that are flexible with a unique design that allows the rower to get their “shins vertical” even if they don’t have flexible ankles.

 You won’t encounter any issues with your feet slipping out while rowing either!